Want to join 5,000+ professionals receiving FREE career boosting tips?

 The company can repeat this at every level of the organization.
 In this way the strategy cascades throughout the organization, forming an integrated strategy at all levels of the organization.
 In fact, the beauty of the Strategy Diamond is that it can apply whether you work for a company with 100,000 employees or 1 solo employee.

 By walking through the 5 questions of the Strategy Diamond, we create a better strategy.
 When we answer all 5 of the questions we’ll be able to see if our strategy forms an integrated whole.
 From this, we’ll be able to see where our strategy requires further work or where it needs to be redone.

 The first question of the Strategy Diamond an organization must answer is, “where will we be active?”.
 The mistake organizations often make here is to be very generic, for example, saying, “we want to be the number 1 consulting firm.”.
 But this is more a vision statement than a strategy.
 To avoid this trap, it is important to be very specific when describing arenas.
 You can do this by answering the following questions:

-When specifying these arenas it is important to emphasise their importance.
+When specifying these arenas it is important to emphasize their importance.
 For example, suppose your strategy is to focus on a single geography.
-You also sell in other geoghraphies.
+You also sell in other geographies.
 But you do this because it’s logistically easy, your core strategy is to focus on one market.